 What does this mean?

-When shortening and simplifying the full wealth index to make it easier for programs to use to assess equity, it no longer matches the original index with 100% accuracy.
+When shortening and simplifying the index to make it easier for programs to use to assess equity, it no longer matches the original index with 100% accuracy.
 At an aggregate level, this error is minimal, and this methodology was deemed acceptable for programmatic use by an expert panel.
-However, for any given individual, especially those already at a boundary between two quintiles, the quintile the EquityTool assigns them to may differ to their quintile according to the full wealth index.
+However, for any given individual, especially those already at a boundary between two quintiles, the quintile the EquityTool assigns them to may differ to their quintile according to the original DHS wealth index.

-The graph below illustrates the difference between the EquityTool generated index and the full wealth index.
-Among all of those people (20% of the population) originally identified as being in the poorest quintile, approximately 15.4 % are still identified as being in the poorest quintile when we use the simplified index.
-However, approximately 4.5% of people are now classified as being in Quintile 2.
+The graph below illustrates the difference between the EquityTool generated index and the full DHS wealth index.
+Among all of those people (20% of the population) originally identified as being in the poorest quintile, approximately 16.5% are still identified as being in the poorest quintile when we use the simplified index.
+However, approximately 3.5% of people are now classified as being in Quintile 2.
 From a practical standpoint, all of these people are relatively poor.
-Yet, it is worthwhile to understand that the simplified index of 11 questions produces results that are not identical to using all 51 questions in the original survey.
+Yet, it is worthwhile to understand that the simplified index of 12 questions produces results that are not identical to using all 43 questions in the original survey.

-The following table provides the same information on the movement between national quintiles when using the EquityTool versus the full wealth index:
+The following table provides the same information on the movement between national quintiles when using the EquityTool versus the original DHS wealth index:

 |EquityTool National Quintiles|